8manos/micausa/wp-content/plugins/contact-form-7/readme.txt

 == Changelog ==

+For more information, see [Releases](http://contactform7.com/category/releases/).

+= 3.8 =

+* Introduced data option for select, checkbox and radio form-tags.
+With Listo plugin, you can make a menu with hundreds of options.
+* Accessibility improvement: add an invisible response message block before &lt;form&gt;.
+* Added relative date notation support in min and max options of date form-tags.
+* Added html_name attribute support in [contact-form-7] shortcodes.
+* WordPress 3.7 or higher is required.
+* Translation for Ukrainian has been updated.

-= 3.3.2 =
+= 3.7.2 =

-* Fixed: Add the additional headers only when they are not empty.
-* Fixed: Don't load hidden files in the modules folder.
+* Fixed a bug that allowed to avoid CAPTCHA validation.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.23.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.50.0.
-* Irish translation has been created by Vikas Arora.
-* Translations for German, Thai, Hungarian and Tagalog have been updated.
+* Translation for Dutch has been updated.

-= 3.3.1 =
+= 3.7.1 =

-* Fixed: Apply esc_html() to response outputs.
-In the case it is necessary to use HTML tags in the response messages, new wpcf7_form_response_output filter is available.
-* Fixed: Don't use $_POST for internal data passing.
-Use global $wpcf7 variable instead.
-* Fixed: Treat array value correctly in the Akismet module.
-* Fixed: Escape outputs of [_user_agent] spacial mail tags used in the HTML mode.
-* Fixed: Don't show the notice about conflicting with Jetpack to new users who rarely see such conflicts.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.18.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.49.0.
+* Fixed a bug of auto-p formatting around [response].
-* Translations for Danish and Finnish have been updated.
+* Translations for Russian, Korean, Hungarian, and German have been updated.

-= 3.3 =
+= 3.7 =

-* New: Introduce a new special mail tag [_user_agent] for user agent information.
-* New: Make WordPress Comment Blacklist applicable for inputs through contact forms.
-* New: Introduce new form of mail tag [\_raw\_{field name}].
-This allows to output raw user input those have not been modified with pipes.
-* New: Make mail tags available in response messages.
-* New: Introduce new additional setting on_submit.
-It works like on_sent_ok and has one-line JavaScript code, but on_submit code is fired regardless of whether or not the mail has been sent successfully.
-* New: Introduce 5 new jQuery custom event triggers (invalid.wpcf7, spam.wpcf7, mailsent.wpcf7, mailfailed.wpcf7, submit.wpcf7).
-* Fix: Nonce used in a form have been changed to have no time limit.
-* Fix: Make every post meta’s key have underscore prefix.
+* Support free_text option that allows checkbox/radio to have an additional free text field.
+* Restore floating-tip style validation error as an option.
+* Support html_id and html_class attributes in [contact-form-7] shortcode.
+* Fixed bug that Flamingo stored submissions in demo-mode.
+* Fixed bug where auto-p function wrapped [response] with p.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.15 and compressed with YUI compressor.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.48.0.
-* The required WordPress version has been changed and now requires WordPress 3.3 or higher.
-If you use WordPress 3.2, you will need to upgrade WordPress.
-* Translations for Arabic and German have been updated.
+* Translation for Haitian has been created.
+Translations for German, Hungarian, Czech, Turkish, Lithuanian, French, Basque, and Brazilian Portuguese have been updated.

-== Upgrade Notice ==

-The current version of Contact Form 7 requires WordPress 3.3 or higher.
-If you use older version of WordPress, you need to upgrade WordPress first.